AryanSLAYERRR/miner-automation/README.md

 # Monero-Miner

+MINER DOES NOT WORK ANY LONGER
+THERFORE IT IS TEMPORARILY PAUSED DUE TO A BUG, WILL BE UPDATED SOON!

 # ⚠️ DISCLAIMER

 This project is provided **for educational purposes only**.
 The developer is **not responsible** for any misuse, consequences, damage, or violations resulting from the use of this code. **Use at your own risk.**